hammerlink/HammerGnuBlog/fm-stream/docs/sound-distance.md

 ### Filtering the produced sound

 Using a Low pass & high pass filter I managed to take out the 500 hz signal specifically

+### Converting the sound signal to a boolean value (0,1)

+By using a multiply by const -1 and a threshold block I created a digital value out of the flow.
+Hooray!!!

+Next step is transmitting this signal on to a messagebus, and receiving a date from gnuradio?